Intermediate

 No, React and Typescript will not work with ImportMap-Rails.
 Typescript can be easily added to a JSBundling app, as long as you add the Typescript watcher and reconfigure your Yarn script.

-With modification and significant configuration, you can get React to work with JSBundling, but out of the box, it lacks the ability to smoothly pull in assets.
-Shakapacker comes ready to go for including assets in Javascript, works in tandem with the react-rails gem, and is an ideal React & TypeScript development environment on top of Ruby on Rails 7.
+To support SSR, Shakapacker comes ready to go for including assets in Javascript, works in tandem with the react-rails gem, and is an ideal React & TypeScript development environment on top of Ruby on Rails 7.
+Vite Rails is also an excellent choice for React, Vue JS, Solid JS, or any other Rails API app where you want a JS paradigm to control the front end.

 What if I have an API-only Rails app?

-Alternatively, you can deploy your React app completely separately from your Rails app, but this setup involves a lot of headaches around (1) timed deployments, (2) lack of end-to-end testing options, and (3) getting the CORS settings right.
-The headaches involved in split deployments are typically not worth the cost.
+Alternatively, you can deploy your React app completely separately from your Rails app.
+Still, this setup involves a lot of headaches around (1) timed deployments, (2) a lack of end-to-end testing options, and (3) getting the CORS settings right across two domains (the Rails domain and the React domain).
+Generally, a single Rails app with the JS frontend bundled within it is the best strategy.